-Google Adwords and AdSense also provide CPM (cost-per-thousand-impressions) or PPC/CPC (cost-per-click) advertising that appear as text or image ads on third-party sites.
+Google Ads also provides CPM (cost-per-thousand-impressions) or PPC/CPC (cost-per-click) advertising that appear as text or image ads on third-party sites.
 In addition to these pay-per-click sites, law firms who want to advertise their services on-line also rely on consultants to design and launch various “affiliate programs.”

 Sure, if you pay money to these pay per click sites then you can immediately see your website on the first page of the major search engines.
 Of course, your website is relegated to the column for “sponsored results.”
 Although you might show up for a trophy term like “Boston Personal Injury Attorney” you will receive few quality clicks.